 Assessment of Form F - Enterprise Risk Statement

-Obtain either the Form F from the lead state, if available, and/or the lead state’s analysis of the Form F if it addresses the impact of the holding company on each domestic insurer.
+Obtain either the Form F from the lead state, if available, and/or the lead state’s analysis of the Form F if it addresses the impact of the holding company on your state’s domestic insurer(s).

 Based on the analyst’s review of Form F and/or the lead state’s analysis of the Form F, and any additional information related to enterprise risk available (e.g., Form B, other filings), document any material concerns regarding enterprise risk that could impact the financial condition of the domestic insurer.